 If your cat randomly starts meowing way more than usual, it may be a sign that something is causing problems.
 A trip to the vet is necessary to ensure that your cat is in good health.

 Often, cats may meow when they want attention.
 Many breeds don’t like being left alone for long periods.
-If you’re gone at work all day, your cat may be incessant on attention when you get home.
+If you’re gone at work all day, your cat may be incessantly seeking for attention when you get home.
 Some cats may need more attention than others and may meow more for this reason.

 Many cats will meow insistently when they need something.
 For instance, your feline may have an empty food bowl and may meow at you to fill it up.
 Food is the most common need that cats meow about.
 However, some cats may meow for water, play, or even a cleaner litter box.